confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-sasl.rst

   i.
 Follow steps 3.1 above to make sure ``quickstart.confluent.io`` is resolvable.

   ii.
-Now, lets create all the prinicipals and their keytabs on Kerberos.
+Now, lets create all the principals and their keytabs on Kerberos.

   .. sourcecode:: bash